Eligibility and payability for Farm Household Allowance (FHA) 002-02040000

 Farm enterprise examples

-Table 1: this table contains examples of business enterprises that do and do not meet the definition of a farm enterprise for the Farm Household Allowance (FHA).
+Table 1: contains examples of business enterprises that do and do not meet the definition of a farm enterprise for the Farm Household Allowance (FHA).

 |